 All workshops are open to children age 8 and over (unless otherwise stated).
 They run on the 2nd Saturday of each month (not August or September) from 1.00pm - 4.00pm at a cost of £6 per participant per workshop.
 If there is a choice of workshops on each day, children can only opt for one as they all run concurrently.

 Payments are non refundable in the event of a cancellation, but the bookings are transferable provided BRLSI is informed in advance.

-You are welcome to come along to FREE BRLSI events at The Edge, The University of Bath
+You are welcome to come along to FREE BRLSI events at The University of Bath

-Saturday October 15th: 10.00am - 4.00pm Drop-in to share ideas and learn how to save the planet by simple energy saving activities for all, in everybody’s home.
+Saturday October 15th: 10.00am - 4.00pm at The Edge Drop-in to share ideas and learn how to save the planet by simple energy saving activities for all, in everybody’s home.

 Saturday November 12th: "Leaves and Branches" with Dr Henry Ford.
 It is Autumn and a good time to look carefully at the bare wood of trees and the rotting skeletons of leaves.
 Find out where leaves have branching networks and branches are shaped the way they are.
 (20 places)